atakumi-global/atakumi-bubble-chat/README.md

 # Embeddable Chat Widget

-A lightweight, customizable chat widget that can be embedded into any website without iframes.
+A lightweight, customizable chat widget that can be embedded directly into any website.

 ## Features

+- 🚀 Direct DOM injection - integrates seamlessly into your page
 - ⚙️ Configurable via URL parameters or JavaScript
 - 💾 Local message persistence
 - 🎨 Customizable themes and colors